Last Updated: March 11, 2021

 St. Patrick’s Day is just around the corner, and it’s another holiday that retailers can take advantage of with some simple promotions or marketing campaigns.
 While it’s not on the level of Black Friday or Valentine’s Day, there is a definite surge in consumer spending leading up to the holiday.
-In fact, consumer spending on St. Patrick’s Day is expected to reach $5.1 billion this year even though many people are just celebrating at home.
+In fact, consumer spending on St. Patrick’s Day is expected to reach nearly $6 billion this year, with over 50% of consumers planning to celebrate the holiday in some way.

 While most of St. Paddy’s Day surrounds beer and whiskey, there are some easy ways for retailers to show their Irish pride and bring in more sales during the holiday.
 It’s a pretty universally celebrated holiday, especially for younger people.
 So check out these St. Patrick’s Day marketing ideas.